Thurston County Deputy Stabbed by Sex Offender in Yelm Returns Home

-Deputy Andrea Moore, a three-year veteran of the Thurston County Sheriff’s Office, was identified Wednesday as the deputy who was stabbed last Friday and in turn shot the suspect while responding to an unwanted subject at a house off Holly Street.
+Deputy Andrea Moore, a three-year veteran of the Thurston County Sheriff’s Office, was identified Wednesday, March 31 as the deputy who was stabbed on March 26 and in turn shot the suspect while responding to an unwanted subject at a house off Holly Street.

-After undergoing surgery for her injuries, Moore, 35, was released Tuesday from Providence St. Peter Hospital and was greeted by the Yelm community with a homecoming tribute.
+After undergoing surgery for her injuries, Moore, 35, was released on March 30 from Providence St. Peter Hospital and was greeted by the Yelm community with a homecoming tribute.

 Lt.
 Cameron Simper with Thurston County Sheriff’s Office said his agency wouldn’t confirm Moore’s home city with The Nisqually Valley News, though she is reportedly a Yelm resident.